CVE-2025-68703: CWE-326: Inadequate Encryption Strength in samrocketman jervis

 Description

-CVE-2025-68703 is a high-severity vulnerability in the samrocketman jervis library, used for Job DSL plugin scripts and Jenkins pipeline shared libraries.
-Prior to version 2.
-2, the library derives the encryption salt directly from the SHA-256 hash of the passphrase, causing the same password to always produce the same encryption key.
-This predictable key derivation weakens encryption strength, potentially allowing attackers to decrypt data encrypted with the same password.
+CVE-2025-68703 is a high-severity vulnerability in the samrocketman jervis library used for Job DSL plugin scripts and Jenkins pipeline libraries.
+Versions prior to 2.
+2 derive the encryption salt from a sha256 hash of the passphrase, causing identical keys to be generated for the same password across encryption operations.
+This inadequate encryption strength (CWE-326) can lead to predictable encryption keys, weakening confidentiality protections.
 The vulnerability requires no authentication or user interaction and can be exploited remotely.
-It affects all versions of jervis before 2.
-2 and has a CVSS 4.
+It has a CVSS 4.
 0 score of 8.
-7, indicating a critical impact on confidentiality.
-European organizations using Jenkins pipelines with jervis versions below 2.
+7, indicating high severity.
+The issue is fixed in version 2.
+2 of jervis.

 AI-Powered Analysis